Elevation - 12 of 42

-The Shuttle Radar Topography Mission (SRTM) digital elevation dataset was collected by a modified radar system that flew on board the Space Shuttle Endeavor in February 2000, using a technique known as Interferometric Synthetic Aperture Radar (ifsar) to generate the most complete high-resolution digital topographic dataset of the earth.
+Shuttle Radar Topography Mission (SRTM) digital elevation data were collected by a modified radar system that flew on board the Space Shuttle Endeavour in February 2000, using a technique known as Interferometric Synthetic Aperture Radar (ifsar) to generate the most complete high-resolution digital topographic dataset of the earth.
 SRTM data were collected for approximately 80% of the earth's surface.
 Read more about the mission at the SRTM home page.

 SRTM data were captured at a nominal 30-meter posting over the United States and provided in 1x1 degree blocks.
 SRTM data were later edited to remove significant spikes and delineate water bodies and coastlines, but certain issues persist.
 Water features depicted in the SRTM data were derived from ancillary source imagery resulting in significant temporal differences between water features and the SRTM data.
 Significant voids and above-ground elevations exist in areas such as tree canopy due to the sensor's measurement of reflective surfaces.